 Does anyone else in your family have asthma?

-Tell me about the Ironman Triathlon you’re training for.
-Who are you doing it for?
+The Ironman Triathlon you’re training for… who are you doing it for?

 An Ironman Triathlon is 2.4 miles of swimming, 112 miles of cycling, finished with 26.2 miles of running.
 My goal is to finish it all within 12 hours!

 I’m doing it for my father and as a personal challenge.
 My motivation is to raise awareness and funds for asthma and COPD.
 Specifically, I want to raise $15,000 for the BC Lung Association.